 - At stabilization, what are the operating profits?

 The above questions are just a few of the issues that are addressed by a feasibility study.
-If you’re looking to raise financing for your project or perhaps seeking strategic partners, a well conceived and detailed feasibility study is a must.
+If you’re looking to raise financing for your project or perhaps seeking strategic partners, a well-conceived and detailed feasibility study is a must.
 Even if you are in the enviable position of not needing financing or a strategic partner, a feasibility study provides you with an objective vetting process and a road map for a successful venture.
-Alternatively, the study can also supply you with sufficient warning signs that prevents you from undertaking a potentially unsuccessful venture which can save you lots of money and heartaches.
+Alternatively, the study can also supply you with sufficient warning signs that should prevent you from undertaking a likely unsuccessful venture, saving you considerable money and heartache.

 Financial feasibility analyses demonstrate the ability to reach the desired level of return

-We tend to recommend that the financial feasibility analysis account for the financial performance of the proposed project from the time of opening until 12 consecutive months of stabilized operations.
-Doing so allows the analysis to cover the full start up period (which in turn identifies the amount of working capital required to sustain the operations through the period of financial loss) and also identifies the amount of profit at the time of operational maturity.
+We tend to recommend that the financial feasibility analysis should account for the financial performance of the proposed project from the time of launch until twelve consecutive months of stabilized operations.
+Doing so allows the analysis to cover the full start-up period (which in turn identifies the amount of working capital required to sustain the operations through the period of financial loss) and also identifies the amount of profit at the time of operational maturity.

 A healthcare feasibility study is an insurance policy…and peace of mind

 Wouldn’t it be great if all ideas had the “field of dreams” result-if you build it, they will come.
-Unfortunately, the vast majority of the time, reality is far more uncooperative.
+Unfortunately, the vast majority of the time, the reality is far more uncooperative.
 As I have mentioned before, a feasibility study is a must in the strategic planning process.
 It represents an insurance policy that can assist in insulating you from making a poor strategic choice or it can give you peace of mind that your idea is indeed a field of dreams.
-Either way, consider this…a feasibility study, don’t leave home without it!
+Either way, you need to do thorough vetting in advance.
+And conducting a detailed feasibility study for your next healthcare venture is the way to do it.